Home

 Secondhand Store Finds

-I recently visited my friend Peter.
-Remember him, Peter with the secondhand store finds, the owner of Brocante St-Henri in
+I recently paid a visit to my friend Peter.
+Remember Peter, secondhand store finds, the owner of Brocante St-Henri.

 Antique Furniture Secondhand

-One of my grand-fathers was an accountant and had a chair just like those.
+my grand-father on my mother's side was an accountant and had a chair just like that.
 He also had an old Remington typewriter he let me play with.
 Both chairs are slightly used.
 If you like them, call Peter and ask him for the details.

 The lamp, supported by a golden metal base, is made out of enamelled glass ornamented with golden round textured patterns mixed with black and white specks.
 The lampshade is in a dark green colour adorned with two golden rims.